This Beautiful Canyonlands Trail In Utah Will Take You To The Original Roadside Ruin

 It is barely an exaggeration to say that every step toward the Roadside Ruin covers one year of history.
 The short, easy trail in Utah’s Canyonlands National Park takes you to a masonry feature that’s more than 700 years old.
 The Puebloan storage granary has remained in remarkably good condition structurally through the centuries.
 The Roadside Ruin Trail is framed by the hardy juniper trees that thrive in the southeastern Utah desert, adding to the rugged beauty of the landscape.

 The Roadside Ruin Trail is a good starting point for Canyonlands National Park visitors, with the trailhead located along the main access road, just past the Visitor Center.
 The 0.3-mile loop trail is accessible year-round and accommodates hikers of nearly all ages.
-For information about the trail, see the National Park Service (NPS) website for Canyonlands National Park.
+For information about the trail, see the official National Park Service (NPS) website for Canyonlands National Park.